giosil/wxdsb/README_docker.md

 ## Run with Kubernetes

 Suppose the name of the image is *wxdsb*.
+In `k8s` folder do the following:

 - `kubectl apply -f wxdsb-pod.yaml` - Create pod by manifest
 - `kubectl get pods` - To view pods